 D Dominant polycystic kidney disease

 E Diabetes mellitus, type I

 A clinical study is performed of laboratory findings in subjects with renal diseases.
 Loss of physiologic function accompanies many diseases.
+One renal physiologic function affects thirst.
 Loss of which of the following renal functions is most likely to be identified by laboratory measurement of the urine specific gravity following water deprivation?